 “I love to throw a jar of salsa and chicken breasts into the crockpot for the easiest, kid-friendly meal.
 [Walmart’s] salsa is perfect for this meal,” Poulette said.

-You can pick up a 24-ounce jar of Great Value Thick & Chunky Salsa for less than a 16 oz. jar of the equvalent Chi-Chi’s or Pace-brand salsa.
+You can pick up a 24-ounce jar of Great Value Thick & Chunky Salsa for less than a 16-ounce jar of the equivalent Chi-Chi’s or Pace-brand salsa.

 Great Value Cooking Oil